ammar1204/StuDenTools/CONTRIBUTING.md

 - Follow PEP 8 style guidelines
 - Add new modules in `backend/modules/`
 - Register new routes in `backend/main.py`
+- Only use the server for tools that need external APIs or heavy libraries

 **Frontend (React):**
 - Create tool components in `frontend-react/src/tools/`
 - Add reusable components in `frontend-react/src/components/`
 - Follow existing component patterns and naming conventions
+- **Prefer client-side processing** when possible (see below)

 ### Committing